CZ-NIC/django-pain/README.rst

 List bank payments.

-Options ``--exclude-accounts`` and ``--include-accounts`` are mutually exclusive and expect comma separated list of bank account numbers.
+The options ``--exclude-accounts`` and ``--include-accounts`` are mutually exclusive and expect a comma-separated list of bank account numbers.

 Option ``--state`` can be either ``imported``, ``processed``, ``deferred`` or ``exported``.

-If ``--limit LIMIT`` is set, command will list at most ``LIMIT`` payments.
+If ``--limit LIMIT`` is set, the command will list at most ``LIMIT`` payments.
-If there any not-listed payments, command will announce their count.
+If there are any non-listed payments, the command will announce their count.

 ``process_payments``
 ====================